josmar-crwdstffng/angular/aio/content/marketing/README.md

 </code-example>

-Relevant scripts are stored in `aio/scripts/contributors/`.
+Relevant scripts are stored in the `aio/scripts/contributors` directory.